chef-boneyard/opscode-pushy-server/README.md

 ## License

-See the LICENSE file for details.
+All files in the repository are licensed under the Apache 2.0 license.
+If any file is missing the License header it should assume the following is attached;

-Copyright (c) 2012 Opscode, Inc.
+Copyright 2014 Chef Software Inc.
-License: Apache License, Version 2.0

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.